Zokrates/ZoKrates/zokrates_book/src/toolbox/trusted_setup.md

 Parameters written to `mpc.params`
 ```

-Using the `-r` flag, we pass a path to the file that contains the parameters for our circuit with depth `2^n` (`phase1radix2m{n}`).
+Using the `-r` flag, we pass a path to the file which contains the parameters for our circuit with depth `2^n` (`phase1radix2m{n}`).
-The parameters for various circuit depths can be computed using [phase2-bn254](https://github.com/kobigurk/phase2-bn254) utility
+The parameters for various circuit depths can be computed using the [phase2-bn254](https://github.com/kobigurk/phase2-bn254) utility
-by picking the latest response from [Perpetual Powers of Tau](https://github.com/weijiekoh/perpetualpowersoftau) and following the instructions in the mentioned repositories.
+by picking the latest response from the [Perpetual Powers of Tau](https://github.com/weijiekoh/perpetualpowersoftau) and following the instructions in the mentioned repositories.

 ## Making a contribution